A-gent/L4D2-Pipe/README.md

-ai_on | Enables AI (stops the war-room state) ai_off | Disables AI (starts the war-room state) testglobal | Test Print Global Server-wide ChatPrint
+ai_on | Enables AI (stops the war-room state) ai_off | Disables AI (starts the war-room state) testglobal | Test Print Global Server-wide ChatPrint pipe | Forces the given CVar(s) to be executed on given clients

 ***